This webinar will help you understand and stay up to date with both a broad understanding of the detail in this niche area of probate law.

 This webinar is inclusive to Private Client Section members and £54 to non-Section members.

 Managing the expectations of grieving family members regarding the affairs of a loved one is fraught with difficulty.

 Ownership, distribution, rights and duties in relation to ashes, pets and possessions are complex areas of law that often require urgent and immediate input for a recent loss.

 Knowing what to do, who to turn to, the options available and how you could help a testator prepare in advance, are essential tools in the armoury of the private client, wills, trusts and probate solicitor.

-This webinar will help you understand and stay up to date with both a broad understanding of the detail in this niche area of probate law.
-A great go-to guide for established practitioners and trainees alike.
+This webinar will help you understand and stay up to date with the detail in this niche area of probate law.

 This webinar will cover:

 Amy Berry has an excellent reputation across the South Coast for her work with the estates of those that have lost capacity or died, which predominantly focuses on complex trusts, claims to be beneficiaries, insolvency, development, farms, tax, wills, probate and professional negligence.

 She guides clients through a difficult time by giving accurate yet pragmatic advice with an eye to cost benefit.
 She is a full member of both ACTAPS and STEP, regularly writes articles and gives seminars and lectures, and is ranked as leading junior (1) for chancery work, Western Circuit, Legal 500.